The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 Consider heart surgery for a moment.
 The most important facet of heart surgery is undoubtedly the surgeon themselves – their enormous intellect, their steady hand, their dedication.
 Also very important are the surgical tools that are used.

-But on the bench at one side of the theater is more critically important equipment – sterilisation equipment to keep the surgical tools free of contamination.
+But on the bench at one side of the theatre is more critically important equipment – sterilisation equipment to keep the surgical tools free of contamination.
 If an unclean scalpel causes an infection, the surgeon’s good work is ruined.

 When it comes to photography, you are the most important facet – your vision, your creativity, your execution.
 Your camera, lenses, lights, and software are also important.
 But if you work on an “unsterilised” screen, all of that can be ruined.